hyperledger-labs/hyperledger-community-management-tools/repo_structure/README.md

   - For Java one of a Maven `pom.xml`, an Apache Ant `build.xml`, or a Gralde `build.gradle` file
   - For Python `setup.py` and `requirements.txt` files
   - //TODO C, Go, and Rust build files
+- Testing code \
+  Code to test the code in the repository (such as unit tests), in a location appropriate for the language. \
+  Not all repositories can be tested (homebrew, docs), which is the only reason this is a SHOULD.

 ### Prohibited